FSoft-AI4Code/DocChecker/README.md

 ## Getting Started

-CodeSync can be easily to install and use as a Python package:
+CodeSync can be easy to install and use as a Python package:

 ```bash
 pip install CodeSyncNet